Chief Executive Officer

 Elizabeth joined the Foundation in 2015 as its Grants Manager to oversee the administration of incoming grant applications and awarded research projects.
 She has 9 years of experience managing grants for patient advocacy groups such as the Muscular Dystrophy Association, Parent Project Muscular Dystrophy and the Lymphoma Research Foundation, including venture philanthropy and milestone-driven projects.
 She has several years of experience planning and organizing informal advisory committee meetings as well as large scientific conferences for hundreds of attendees.
 Elizabeth received her Master’s Degree in Library Science from the University of Arizona and her Bachelor's Degree in Education from Ball State University.

 Pam joined the Foundation in 2015 as Project Development Manager, after working with the Houston-based Myotonic Dystrophy Fund's Agape Initiative dedicated to efforts to further patient care.
+She is currently the MDF Director of Development.
 Her focus is on several mutually beneficial strategy items/programs centered both locally and nationally.
 Prior to her work with the DM community, Pam's career involved a variety of consulting engagements in instructional design and the energy sector, as well as business development and sales.
 Her work in the non-profit/academic realm has been spent in development, at UT Health Science Center (Medical School) and Memorial Hermann Foundation.
 Additionally, she’s consulted with an international charity focused on water and refrigeration in Africa on messaging and development, as well as worked in social media with recognizable national brands and pharma.
 She has spoken nationally on trends in philanthropy, building a major gifts program, as well as branding and social media.

 John D. Porter, PhD